Affordable places to stay in Iceland

 The hostel is well-located just five minutes from the ring road and ten minutes from Stokksnes, making it a great final stop on your south coast road trip.

-Read all my tips on how to plan an affordable trip to Iceland
+Planning your trip?
+Read my top tips on how to plan an affordable trip to Iceland

 Address: Skipalaekur, 700 Egilsstadir, Iceland.